CPLambert/bids_spmtoolbox/README.md

 More tools built based on this to follow.
 I've also added a few other functions/snippits in the useful_functions folder

-If you are generous enough to credit the toolbox, please simply by providing a link to the repository
+If you are generous enough to credit the toolbox, please simply by providing a link to the repository: https://github.com/CPLambert/bids_spmtoolbox